Kinovea/Kinovea/readme.md

+Kinovea is a video annotation tool designed for motion analysis.
+It features utilities to capture, slow down, compare, annotate and measure motion in videos.

-# Building Kinovea
+# Building

-Download and install Visual Studio 2019 Community: https://visualstudio.microsoft.com/vs/
+Download and install Visual Studio Community 2019: https://visualstudio.microsoft.com/vs/

 On the installation screen:
 - Check .NET Desktop development.